JohanDegraeve/iosxdripreader/README.md

 Easist is if you have xCode on a Mac : Connect your iphone to your mac, Select "Window", "Devices", go to "Installed apps", click the + sign, then select the ipa file.

-Or if you don't have xCode you can use iTunes

-* Open iTunes, select File > Add to Library and add the application IPA file to iTunes (or drag and drop it onto the iTunes dock icon).
-* Locate your new application in Apps. (see http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/air/articles/packaging-air-apps-ios/fig_18.jpg)
-* Connect your iOS device to your computer's USB port.
-* In iTunes, select the attached device and make sure your application is selected to be synced on the device and then sync the device (see http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/air/articles/packaging-air-apps-ios/fig_19.jpg)
-* Locate the application on the device and run it.
-(See http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/air/articles/packaging-air-apps-ios/fig_20.jpg and http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/air/articles/packaging-air-apps-ios/fig_20.jpg)
+Or with iTunes, just drag and drop the ipa file onto the 'On My Device' panel in the left hand column of iTunes.
+The status bar should indicate that it is syncing the information, and the app should load.

 # To compile (only if you want to develop):
 - install Flash Builder 4.7 with FLex SDK 4.15.0, AIR 22.0 en_US